somnathjadhav-apple/News-App-NYT/README.md

 NYTimes have provided open source free APIs for developer we it from the website - https://developer.nytimes.com/

-In this project I have created LogIn page, Sign up page and News Articles page.
+In this project LogIn page, Sign up page and News Articles page are shown.

-In the LogIn page I have set validations for Username and Password.
+In the LogIn page validations for Username and Password are set.

 In News Articles page, News Articles from nytimes is displayed.